Want to learn how to make money online with Google?

 Things you will need:

-- A website with a reliable hosting plan.
+- A blog with a reliable hosting plan.
 I’ve been using Ipage Essential Hosting Plan with all of my websites, including this one, this is only $1.99/mo if you sign up with this link.

 - If You are like me and you use WordPress, then you’ll need a Mobile Responsive WordPress Theme.
 Many people actually ignore how much traffic they receive from mobile users, especially if those visitors are from social media channels like Facebook and Twitter.
 In my experience, having a Mobile Responsive Theme can help you get a higher CTR%, I’ve even got it above 10%.
 I recommend Studiopress and Genesis Framework, which is what I personally use with my websites.
 You can check Studiopress Themes here.
 If you need a cheaper option, I’d recommend My Theme Shop, they have pretty cool themes too.